mkuangdotcom/SECP1513---Technology_and_Information-System/README.md

 # SECP1513 - Technology Information System

 My name is Foo Ming Kuang.
 Currently a Computer Science (Software Enginnering) Year 1 student in  [<button>Universiti Teknologi Malaysia</button>](https://www.utm.my/).
-Welcome to the resporitory for the SECP1513 - Technology Information System.
+Welcome to the resporitory for the course Technology & Information System.

 The course covers Information Systems and Technology (IS/IT) and practical skills in PC installation and productivity tools.
 Topics include hardware, software, networks, communications, internet, multimedia, graphics, and system applications.
 Students should identify basic IS/IT components and applications by the course end.